zi-codes/CV/README.md

 #### Busy Bee 🐝

 Outside of work I am used to organising large teams and liaising with multiple agencies.
 I was chosen by the committee to be president of Oxford's largest film society, organising regular screenings of 6-7 films a week to a packed out auditorium.
-Currently, I am also chairperson of one of [London's largest board game and geek culture meetups](https://www.meetup.com/OverBoardLondon/), and with the help of my wonderful team we've grown the community to over 8000 members.
+Until recently I was also chairperson of one of [London's largest board game and geek culture meetups](https://www.meetup.com/OverBoardLondon/), and with the help of my wonderful team we've grown the community to over 8000 members.

 <br>